Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-\begin{itemize} \item \textit{Argentina}. (a) The student with the largest probability of reaching just level 0 (high-index $\mapsto$ level 0) is a repeater, has no devices, comes from a small size school with low parental involvement in the school running and bad school climate. (b) The student with the highest probability of reaching level 1 (low-index $\mapsto$ level 1) comes from better-off family (with positive SES index), has 4 books (2.5 books above mean), attend a private school with just 12\% rate of disadvantaged students, and has 11 devices (3 above the mean country value for this sample). \item \textit{Brazil}. (a) Profile of student with achievement $\mapsto$ level 0: attend a school with full disadvantage, comes from low SES poor family, has zero books and, surprisingly, an educated father. (b) Profile of student with achievement $\mapsto$ level 1: does more regularly homework (above average), attend a school with below average index of bad school climate, satisfaction with life in the middle of the scale, a low educated mother and most likely to work for paid everyday. \item \textit{Chile}. (a) Profile of student with achievement $\mapsto$ level 0: is a repeater who also skipped school (1 whole day last 2 weeks), whose mother only completed lower secondary, attends a school of a size in the bottom quartile with good safety in its surroundings areas. (b) Profile of student with achievement $\mapsto$ level 1: attend a school located in a even safer area and with a even better school climate and with a relatively high contextual shortcomings, has only one sibling, and did not repeat primary. \item \textit{Colombia}. (a) Profile of student with achievement $\mapsto$ level 0: comes from a poor family (SES into the bottom half of distribution), has none digital devices and repeated primary, attend a school with quite large index for bad school climate, and whose mother is highly educated. (b) Profile of student with achievement $\mapsto$ level 1: comes from a better-off family and does not engage in paid-work, has 3 books (top 90\%), and attend a school without disadvantaged students and with a high degree of autonomy (index large and positive). \item \textit{Dominican Rep}. (a) Profile of student with achievement $\mapsto$ level 0: repeated primary, attend a school with poor school climate, comes from low-SES family, is satisfied with life, and in the school there is a support of inclusivity. (b) Profile of student with achievement $\mapsto$ level 1: comes also from a school with poor school climate but with the school located in safer area, the extent of support of inclusivity in the school is larger, does not work for pay and is satisfied with life.
+\begin{itemize} \item \textit{Argentina}. (a) The student with the largest probability of reaching just level 0 (high-index $\mapsto$ level 0) is a repeater, has no devices, comes from a small size school with low parental involvement in the school running and bad school climate. (b) The student with the highest probability of reaching level 1 (low-index $\mapsto$ level 1) comes from a better-off family (with positive SES index), has 4 books (2.5 books above mean), attends a private school with just 12\% rate of disadvantaged students, and has 11 devices (3 above the country's mean). \item \textit{Brazil}. (a) Profile of student with achievement $\mapsto$ level 0: attends a school with full disadvantage, comes from low SES family, has zero books. (b) Profile of student with achievement $\mapsto$ level 1: does more regularly homework (above average), attends a school with below average index of bad school climate, has a satisfaction with life in the middle of the scale, has a low educated mother and is likely to be engaged in paid work everyday. \item \textit{Chile}. (a) Profile of student with achievement $\mapsto$ level 0: is a repeater who also skipped school (1 whole day last 2 weeks), whose mother only completed lower secondary, attends a school of a size in the bottom quartile with good safety in its surroundings areas. (b) Profile of student with achievement $\mapsto$ level 1: attends a school located in a even safer area and better school climate, has one sibling, and did not repeat primary. \item \textit{Colombia}. (a) Profile of student with achievement $\mapsto$ level 0: comes from a poor family (SES into the bottom half of distribution), has none digital devices and repeated primary, attends a school with bad school climate, and has a mother who is educated. (b) Profile of student with achievement $\mapsto$ level 1: comes from a better-off family and does not engage in paid-work, has 3 books (top 90\%), and attends a school without disadvantaged students and with a high degree of autonomy (index large and positive). \item \textit{Dominican Rep}. (a) Profile of student with achievement $\mapsto$ level 0: repeated primary, attends a school with poor school climate, comes from low-SES family, is satisfied with life, and in the school there is a support of inclusivity. (b) Profile of student with achievement $\mapsto$ level 1: comes also from a school with poor school climate but with the school located in safer area, the extent of support of inclusivity in the school is larger, does not work and is satisfied with life. \end{itemize}